Netflix Additions March 2017: New Movies And Shows You Can Stream Right Now

 The first season of Marvel’s Iron Fist arrived on Netflix last week, following in the footsteps of Daredevil, Jessica Jones, and Luke Cage.
 That being said, if superheroes aren’t your thing, then maybe you’ll be more at home with either Love Season 2 or Grace and Frankie Season 3, both available on Netflix this month.

-Love stars Gillian Jacobs and Paul Rust, presented as a “down-to-earth look at dating,” exploring male and female perspectives on romantic relationships through the characters Mickey and Gus.
+Love, starring Gillian Jacobs and Paul Rust, is presented as a “down-to-earth look at dating,” exploring male and female perspectives on romantic relationships through the characters Mickey and Gus.
 Meanwhile, Grace and Frankie takes a different approach to romance, starring Jane Fonda and Lily Tomlin as two unlikely friends who are brought together after their husbands announce they are in love and plan to get married.

 Love season 2 premieres on Netflix today https://t.co/b3VZjmMXSn pic.twitter.com/5Vc80u0Dwy